emitstop/ZedGrid/README.md

 ###Benefits of ZedGrid:
 1. Completely fluid column sizing.
-1. Column gutters can be either fluid or fixed widths.
+2. Column gutters can be either fluid or fixed widths.
-2. Gutters are handled with margins, allowing you to apply padding and border rules to your column containers.*
+3. Gutters are handled with margins, allowing you to apply padding and border rules to your column containers.*
-4. Supports every variation of X/X through numbers 1 - 12.

 ---